OParl/validator/README.md

 ## Quickstart with Docker

-A continually updated Docker container for the validator is available in the Docker Hub at [https://hub.docker.com/r/oparl/validator].
+We offer a continually updated Docker container on [Docker Hub][https://hub.docker.com/r/oparl/validator] which is the easiest way to use the validator.
+You don't even need to clone the repository that way.

+First you need to install [Docker CE](https://www.docker.com/community-edition).

-You can run the validator with Docker, saving the results in a plain text file named `validation_result.txt` with
+You can then run the validator with Docker, saving the results in a plain text file named `validation_result.txt` with

 ```bash
 docker run --rm oparl/validator -ovalidation_result.txt [entrypoint]
 ```

-In case you want to build the docker container on your system, you can do that with
+To build the Docker container on your system, you need to clone the repository.
+You can then build with

 ```bash
 docker build . -t oparl-validator